Skip to content

 get_acceleration

-Get the acceleration data from the inertial measurement unit.
+Gets the acceleration data from the IMU.

 get_temperature